 If you take a look at Landing Pages online, then you should find plenty of examples; and if you mimic that style, you'll be good to go!

+Creating A Landing Page

 The most important part of a Landing Page is actually The Text.
 We're not going to discuss that here though; as persuasive writing is a general skill that applies to a number of different aspects of your Affiliate Marketing Strategy.
 We'll come to that later…